zxiiro/zxiiro.github.io/site/resume.rst

 user technical support.
 Created a Windows batch script to automate configuration of Colubris Access Points for deployment.
 Pre-configured wireless access points and shipped equipment to technicians for installation.
-Tested various cellphones using UMA/SIP protocols to compare battery life, signal quality, call drops and hand-overs.
+Tested cellphones using UMA/SIP protocols to compare battery life, signal quality, call drops and hand-overs.
 Setup Trixbox for internal SIP testing.

 Volunteer Experience